wp-plugins/ipu-chart/readme.txt

 Brazil,205.72[/csv]
 </pre>

 Second, define the chart.
 Reference the csv (or tsv).
 Set the chart type and the category and value column.
-Define the format (string, integer, float or date) of the category and value columns.
+Define the format (string, number, integer, float or date) of the category and value columns.
 Enter a title and a description for the chart:

 <pre>
 [chart csv='#data'
        type='bar'
        category='Country'
        value='Population'
-       format='string, float'
+       format='string, number'
        title='Top five most populous countries of the world...' description='The top five most populous countries of the world...' animate='medium']
 </pre>

+**Important:** Please enter the attributes in one line without the linefeeds (otherwise WordPress will not understand the shortcode).
+The linefeeds in the example are for legibility only.

 But the data can of course also be requested by url: